kyamagu/mexopencv/README.markdown

 Usage
 =====

-Once mex functions are compiled, you can add path to the project directory and call mex functions within matlab using package name `cv`.
+Once MEX functions are compiled, you can add path to the project directory and call MEX functions within MATLAB using package name `cv`.

     addpath('/path/to/mexopencv');
     result = cv.filter2D(img, kern);  % with package name 'cv'
     import cv.*;
     result = filter2D(img, kern);     % no need to specify 'cv' after imported

-Note that some functions such as `cv.imread` overload Matlab's builtin function when imported.
+Note that some functions such as `cv.imread` overload MATLAB's builtin function when imported.
 Use the scoped name when you need to avoid name collision.
 It is also possible to import individual functions.
-Check `help import` in matlab.
+Check `help import` in MATLAB.

-Check a list of functions available by `help` command in matlab.
+Check a list of functions available by `help` command in MATLAB.

     >> help cv; % shows list of functions in package 'cv'